Sathuran: Plot

-The movie starts with a gangster and his friend getting murdered by two paid goons when they came to shave their heads (a ritual) with all their fellow goons.
-The killers are getting their next assignment in the city to kill four (including S. I. Ratnam, Shiva - an auditor, a stage koothu actor named Theerthagiri).
-The paid goons who arrived in the city got their ride in Dheena's auto to reach their spot to kill the cop (S.I Ratnam).
-After he left, his friend Kumar arrives at the same spot in a few minutes.
+The movie starts with a gangster and his friend getting murdered by two paid goons when they come to shave their heads (a ritual) with all their fellow goons.
+The killers get their next assignment in the city to kill four (including S. I. Ratnam, Shiva - an auditor, a stage koothu actor named Theerthagiri).
+The paid goons who arrive in the city get their ride in Dheena's auto to reach their spot to kill the cop (S.I Ratnam).
+After Dheena leaves, his friend Kumar arrives at the same spot in a few minutes.
 Now the goons get Kumar's auto from there to reach the next spot to kill Shiva.

-At the same time, Dheena who was giving a ride to Janani and her friends on their way to a bridal makeup.
-The cop on patrol stopped Dheena and the girls, then he was sexually harassing and abusing the girls on the road side.
-On seeing the cop's behavior, Dheena offended and got struck by the police.
-But the girls escaped somehow in between these happenings.
+At the same time, Dheena is giving a ride to Janani and her friends on their way to a bridal makeup.
+The cop on patrol stops Dheena and the girls.
+Then he sexually harasses and abused the girls on the road side.
+On seeing the cop's behavior, Dheena gets offended and gets struck by the police.
+But the girls escape somehow in between these happenings.

-Meanwhile, Kumar realized that there is a bad currency in the money paid by the goons.
-Kumar went back to the place where he dropped the goons to exchange the money and witnessed the killing of another victim (Shiva) by the same paid goons.
+Meanwhile, Kumar realizes that there is a bad currency in the money paid by the goons and returns to the place where he dropped the goons to exchange the money.
+He witnesses the killing of another victim (Shiva) by the same paid goons.

-Kumar escapes from the scene without their notice, but unfortunately, he has to give them a ride again because he was unable to escape the place due to a starting trouble.
-So he gives the lift to the goons, but on the way, he calls his friend Dheena, who is now in police's custody and informs him about the killing and his current situation.
+Kumar escapes from the scene without their notice.
+Unfortunately, he has to give them a ride again because he is unable to escape the place due to a starting trouble.
+So he gives the lift to the goons.
+On the way, he calls his friend Dheena, who is now in police custody and informs him about the killing and his current situation.
 Dheena escapes from the cop by jumping from the cop's vehicle to save his friend Kumar.
 On the way, he calls his other friend to go and save Kumar.
-Before they both reached there, Kumar was killed.
+Before they both reach there, Kumar is killed by the goons.

 All CCTV evidence, neighbor's witnesses and the enmity of the investigating cop from whom Dheena was escaping, makes the cop decide that Dheena is the murderer.
 Moreover, in all the murder spots, there is one or other way an auto was involved or the auto's presence was noticed by the neighbors, which makes the cop to strongly believe that Dheena is the accused.